cyberbotics/webots/docs/guide/the-standard-file-hierarchy-of-a-project.md

 > **Note**: Note that the directories can be created by using the wizard [New Project Directory](the-user-interface.md) described in [this chapter](getting-started-with-webots.md).

-### The Project Files
+### The Project and Thumbnail Files

+Each world file has a corresponding project file and thumbnail file.
-The project files contain information about the GUI (such as the perspective) as well as a thumbnail of its last saved rendered view.
+The project files contain information about the GUI (such as the perspective).
-These files are hidden.
-Each world file can have one project file.
 If the world file is named "myWorldFile.wbt", its project file is named ".myWorldFile.wbproj" and its thumbnail ".myWorldFile.jpg".
 These files are written by Webots when a world is correctly closed.
 Removing the ".myWorldFile.wbproj" allows you to retrieve the default perspective.